michaelsieminski/servonaut/README.md

 ## Servonaut

-A zero-config deployment solution for Nuxt.js applications.
+A zero-config deployment solution for web applications.
 Deploy your app to production in minutes, not days.

 ### Features

 - **Zero Configuration** - One command to set up your entire production environment
 - **Battle-tested Stack** - Caddy + PostgreSQL + Bun + Ubuntu
+- **Framework Agnostic** - Works with most web frameworks
 - **Production Ready** - SSL, security, and performance optimized out of the box
 - **Auto Deploy** - Push to main, deploy to production
 - **Secure by Default** - Comprehensive security measures without the complexity